 Why do we learn history?

-At Ayrton we believe a successful primary historian:
+At Ark Ayrton, we believe a successful primary historian:

-- can form opinions and beliefs based on the past.
-Understand the consequences of events that have happened
+can form opinions and beliefs based on the past and can understand the consequences of events that have happened

 Our approach